 Spotify is one of the pioneers of the business.
 The company was created by the Swedes Daniel Ek and Martin Lorentzon to fight piracy.
 The solution was to offer a free streaming service in exchange for listening to and watching ads and skipping a limited number of songs.

-Spotify took the opportunity to forge a solid reputation and, above all, to become the most popular online music service.
+Spotify took the opportunity to forge a solid reputation and, above all, to become the most popular streaming music service.
 The platform works on most systems (iOS, Android, web player, Windows, macOS, Linux, game consoles) and can be used with Bluetooth speakers.
 These functions allow you to efficiently juggle from one application to another while enjoying your favourite songs, playlists, and suggestions.

 Spotify has a significant advantage over many other music streaming services of having a free offer that provides access to 15 personalized playlists (approximately 750 songs) updated daily.
 The selection is made according to your preferences.
 It's possible to listen to any song in any order, as many times as you want, on one of the playlists.
 With this model, the Swedish giant intends to stand out from the competition and push users to switch to its Premium offer.